joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 1. **Weights blob (id=3):** Contains uint8 indices (1 byte per weight)
 2. **Ranges blob (id=5):** Contains float32 range values for dequantization

-I didn't know how to concvert the uint8 indices back to float32 weights, so I had to do some experimentation to figure out the correct dequantization formula.
+I didn't know how to convert the uint8 indices back to float32 weights, so I had to do some experimentation to figure out the correct dequantization formula.
 I found some documentation on specific [Apple algorithms](https://apple.github.io/coremltools/docs-guides/source/opt-quantization-algos.html) but didn't find any specific information on how the LUT quantization works, so I had to reverse engineer it myself.
-I tried a few different formulas based on common quantization schemes, but only one of them produced results that made sense given the range values in the ranges blob.
-Here are the different formulas I tried these different methods and ended up discovering the correct one which matches the [same way TensorFlowLite does quantization](https://ai.google.dev/edge/litert/conversion/tensorflow/quantization/quantization_spec).
+I tried a few different formulas based on common quantization schemes, but only one of them produced results that made sense given the values in the ranges blob.
+With some Codex help, I found the correct one which ended up matching [TensorFlowLite's quantization](https://ai.google.dev/edge/litert/conversion/tensorflow/quantization/quantization_spec).

 To verify, I looked at the final classifier layer (512 -> 10), which had only 20 range values for 10 output channels: